 Confidentiality/Exclusivity. (i) Purchaser and its respective representatives shall hold in strictest confidence all data and information obtained with respect to the operation and management of the Property and the terms and conditions of this Agreement, and (ii) Seller and its respective representatives shall hold in strictest confidence all data and information obtained with respect to Purchaser and its affiliates’ operations and the terms and conditions of this Agreement, whether obtained before or after the execution and delivery hereof, and shall not use such data or information for purposes unrelated to this Agreement or disclose the same to others except as expressly permitted hereunder.
 The preceding sentence shall not be construed to prevent either party from disclosing to: (y) its prospective lenders or investors, or to its officers, directors, attorneys, accountants, architects, engineers and consultants to perform their designated tasks in connection with the transaction contemplated by this Agreement; provided that such disclosing party advises any such third party of the confidential nature of the information disclosed, or (z) Escrow Agent.
 However, neither party shall have this obligation concerning information which: (a) is published or becomes publicly available through no fault of either Purchaser or Seller; (b) is rightfully received from a third party; or (c) is required to be disclosed by law.
 Seller agrees that, at all times during the Due Diligence Period, Seller shall not, directly or indirectly, through any officer, director, agent, representative or otherwise, market, solicit, initiate or encourage the making of any inquiries, engage in marketing, negotiations or other substantial discussions, or enter into any agreement with any party, with respect to the transaction contemplated under this Agreement and shall discontinue marketing, pending discussions or negotiations with respect to the transaction contemplated hereunder.

 Indemnification.
-As used in this Section 23(p), the term “Fees and Costs” shall include accountants’ fees and costs and attorneys’ fees, costs, and disbursements, including fees for the services of paralegals, legal assistants.
-And similar persons, whether or not litigation or administrative proceedings are commenced.
+Seller's indemnification under this Section 23(p) relates solely to pre-Closing matters and is subject in all respects to the Basket, Cap, and survival periods set forth in Section 6(d), except in the case of Seller's actual fraud.
+As used in this Section 23(p), the term “Fees and Costs” shall include accountants’ fees and costs and attorneys’ fees, costs, and disbursements, including fees for the services of paralegals, legal assistants and similar persons, whether or not litigation or administrative proceedings are commenced.
 If litigation or administrative proceedings are commenced, such term shall include all fees, costs, and disbursements through the trial or other initial proceeding and through all appellate levels, as well as all other fees, costs.
-And disbursements relayed to such litigation or administrative proceedings, including, without limitations, the enforcement of any judgments.
+And disbursements related to such litigation or administrative proceedings, including, without limitations, the enforcement of any judgments.

 Seller does and shall indemnify, defend (by counsel reasonably satisfactory to Buyer), save, and hold harmless Purchaser, its shareholders, directors, employees, other agents, successors, and assigns, from and against any and all losses, claims, damages, actions, fines, liabilities, Fees and Costs, and all other expenses related to, growing out of, or arising from: